UniversalDependencies/docs/_cs-pos/PUNCT.md

 ### Prague Dependency Treebank

-The PDT part-of-speech tagset does not distinguish symbols from punctuation, hence all non-alphanumeric characters in the converted data are currently tagged [PUNCT]().

 The PDT texts are from the early 1990s and there are no e-mail addresses.
 If they were there, the PDT tokenization rules would break them up on all dots and at signs.
 The same holds for telephone numbers.
 For example,